akeneo/pim-helpcenter/content/updates/productivity/1-An-even-more-powerful-product-grid.md

 ::: meta-data type="New" ee-only="false" link-to-doc="../articles/duplicate-a-product.html"
 :::

-To easily create a new product based on an existing one, you can now use our duplicate feature to copy a product in your user interface in one single click!
+To easily create a new product based on an existing one, you can now use our duplicate feature to copy a product in your user interface in a single click!

 Find this new action under the `...` button in the top right corner of each of your product edit forms.